-From the beginning of the 12th century a personal union with the Kingdom of Hungary was established.
-In 1232 Cistercian monks founded a still existing wine cellar in Kutjevo.
-In the middle of the 15th century, Hungary and Croatia suffered severe territorial losses due to the expansion of the Ottoman Empire.
+From the beginning of the 12th century, a personal union with the Kingdom of Hungary developed.
+In 1232, Cistercian monks founded a wine cellar in Kutjevo that still exists.
+In the middle of the 15th century, Hungary and Croatia suffered heavy territorial losses due to the expansion of the Ottoman Empire.
 After many battles against the Ottomans, a large part of Croatia came under Habsburg administration in the 18th century.
-As a result, there was a mutual influence of the viticulture.
+As a result, there was a mutual influence on viticulture.
 The privileged import of Italian wines at the end of the 19th century made viticulture more difficult.
-After the Second World War Croatia became a part of Yugoslavia and in 1991 became independent as "Hrvatska".
+After the Second World War, Croatia became a constituent republic of Yugoslavia and became independent as "Hrvatska" in 1991.

-In 2012 the vineyards covered 29,000 hectares of vines, of which 1.293 million hectolitres of wine were produced.
-The area under vines has thus been reduced by half in only 12 years since 2000.
-Well-known producers are Enjini Ivan, Katunar, Frano Milos, Grgich Miljenko (cellarmaster of Grgich Hills in Napa Valley), Milos Frano, Krauthaker Vlado, Skaramuca, Zdjelarevic, Zlatan Otok (Zlatan Plenkovic).
-There are two clearly separated wine regions.
-These are subdivided into sub-regions and these into growing regions.
-The northern continental Croatia (Kontinentalna Hrvatska) extends from Slovenia in the west to the border of Serbia in the east.
-A continental climate prevails here.
+In 2012, vineyards covered 29,000 hectares of vines, from which 1.293 million hectolitres of wine were produced.
+The area under vines has thus halved in only 12 years since 2000.
+Well-known producers are Enjini Ivan, Katunar, Frano Milos, Grgich Miljenko (cellar master of Grgich Hills in Napa Valley), Milos Frano, Krauthaker Vlado, Skaramuca, Zdjelarevic, Zlatan Otok (Zlatan Plenkovic).
+There are two clearly separated wine-growing regions.
+These are divided into sub-regions and these into growing regions.
+Northern Continental Croatia (Kontinentalna Hrvatska) stretches from Slovenia in the west to the border of Serbia in the east.
+The climate here is continental.
 The region consists of the seven sub-regions Moslavina, Plesivica, Podunavlje (Danube), Pokuplje (Kupa), Prigorje-Bilogora, Slavonija (Slavonia) and Zagorje-Medjimurje.
-Two thirds of the white wines produced here are white wines.
+Two thirds of the wines produced here are white.

-The region of Croatian coastal land (Primorska Hrvatska), located in the south, is best known for Dalmatia, where the vineyards stretch from Rijeka to Dubrovnik.
-The climate here is predominantly Mediterranean.
-The region is divided into five sub-regions: Dalmatinska Zagora (Dalmatian hinterland), Hrvatsko Primorje (coastal area with many islands such as Hvar, Korčula, Krk, Lastovo and Vis), Istra (Istria), Sjeverna Dalmacija (northern Dalmatia) and Srednja/Juzna Dalmacija (central and southern Dalmatia).
-Here mainly red wines are grown, the most famous Croatian brand wines are Dingac, Faros, Peljesac, Postup, Prošek and Teran.
-The 2010 grape variety index shows that many autochthonous varieties are cultivated:
+The Croatian Coastal Region (Primorska Hrvatska) in the south is best known for Dalmatia, where the vineyards stretch from Rijeka to Dubrovnik.
+The climate here is Mediterranean.
+The region is divided into five sub-regions, which are Dalmatinska Zagora (Dalmatian hinterland), Hrvatsko Primorje (coastal area with many islands such as Hvar, Korčula, Krk, Lastovo and Vis), Istra (Istria), Sjeverna Dalmacija (northern Dalmatia) and Srednja/Juzna Dalmacija (central and southern Dalmatia).
+It is mainly red wines that grow here; the best-known Croatian brand wines include Dingac, Faros, Peljesac, Postup, Prošek and Teran.
+The 2010 grape variety list shows that many autochthonous varieties are cultivated: